 Professor MCHex is an on-line learning center available free to all NCH employees on the hospital's portal as well as the internet.
 Professor MCHex is a web-based service focused on serving the educational needs of pediatric hospitals.
 As an employee of the hospital you are given full access to MCHex courses free of charge.
 Courses offered, many of which provided CEUs, include: NCH mandatory requirements, clinical development, individual development, legal and ethical, PC skills, organizational performance, professional development, safety, work/life skills, social responsibility/advocacy and management and leadership skills.

 Pediatric Human Patient Simulator

 NCH has a Pediatric Human Patient Simulator lab on-site which provides training to nursing, clinical and medical staff.
 The lab is managed and run by nurses.
 Simulations include a variety of situations that nurses may face as they care for pediatric patients.
 In the interactive simulator lab, nurses and other health care professionals can enhance their clinical skills and become more comfortable with how to respond in emergency situations - all in a non-threatening environment.
 The opportunity to utilize the lab starts during the orientation process.

 On-Line Student Orientation

-As a national and international center for Pediatric Excellence, MCH is continually called upon to provide clinical sites for nursing students regionally, nationally, and internationally.
-To provide a more efficient process for orienting students and faculty, MCH developed a web-based orientation program.
-At their convenience, students and faculty are able to access the orientation module and complete it prior to their arrival at MCH.
+As a national and international center for Pediatric Excellence, NCH is continually called upon to provide clinical sites for nursing students regionally, nationally, and internationally.
+To provide a more efficient process for orienting students and faculty, NCH developed a web-based orientation program.
+At their convenience, students and faculty are able to access the orientation module and complete it prior to their arrival at NCH.
 This innovative web-based approach to training has proved to be a major cost saving and effective tool that complements the hospital's efforts in recruiting and reaching out to the largest number of students anytime, anywhere.

 iSTAT Point of Care Testing